bjoernglawe/voctra/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+See [`LICENSE`](https://github.com/bjoernglawe/voctra/blob/main/LICENSE) for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>